Best Family and Kids Camping Chairs

 The Therm-a-Rest Trekker 20 inch chair kit is an awesome ultra-light option for the backcountry, you no longer have any excuse not to bring a “chair”!
 It weighs only 10 ounces, and uses your own sleeping pad for comfort.
 It contains no padding or bulk of its own.

-This is one of the few actual chairs we recommend to take backpacking if you really prefer to have one in the backcountry.
+This is one of the few actual chairs (the other being the Helinox Zero above) we recommend to take backpacking if you really prefer to have one in the backcountry.
 It is comfortable, but also packs up small and light weighing only 1 lb.
 14 ounces.
-It has more mesh than the Helinox chairs and is a couple ounces lighter.

 Crazy Creek “taco-style” chairs are ultra-portable, especially the HEX 2.0 which also rolls up making it even more compact and perfect for backpacking or bike-packing.
 But they’re not just limited to light-weight adventures—we use ours for canoeing and sporting events as well to make those backless seats more comfortable.